weijiekoh/semaphore-ui/README.md

 [Semaphore](https://github.com/kobigurk/semaphore), a zero-knowledge signalling gadget.

+More information about Semaphore can be found [here](https://medium.com/coinmonks/to-mixers-and-beyond-presenting-semaphore-a-privacy-gadget-built-on-ethereum-4c8b00857c9b).

 This UI uses [`libsemaphore`](https://github.com/weijiekoh/libsemaphore), a library which provides cruical cryptographic helper functions to Semaphore clients, such as mixers or anonymous voting apps.

-It exposes the following features:
+It provides following features:

 1. Generate an `Identity` (comprised of an EdDSA keypair, identity nullifier, and idenitty trapdoor)